frepkovsky/Domoticz-Volumio-Plugin/README.md

 If you experience any issues with the plugin, enable debugging by setting option Debug to True in your _Volumio_ hw device configuration, re-enable the plugin and check logs in Domoticz Log screen.

-### Known issues

-- **Domoticz 2022.1 Stable** (build 14127 2022-01-31) - When the plugin is enabled in debug mode, errors about Acquiring/Releasing lock for the plugin are frequently logged in Domoticz logs.
-This problem has been fixed in Domoticz 2022.1 Beta build (14223 or later), see [this post](https://www.domoticz.com/forum/viewtopic.php?t=38086) in the forum.

-- Sometimes, error messages: `Error: (ProcessWholeMessage) Unknown Operation Code (x) encountered.` may be observed in Domoticz logs.
-This problem has been fixed in  Domoticz 2022.1 Beta build (14339 or later), see [this topic](https://www.domoticz.com/forum/viewtopic.php?t=38358&sid=3de2216d05f7cac1d2362e64222e3a38&start=20) in Domoticz forum.